Barbara Grier: Naiad Press

 In 1973, Grier co-founded Naiad Press along with Donna McBride, Anyda Marchant, and Muriel Crawford (Marchant's partner).
 They founded the venture with $2,000 pooled between them.
+The press was part of the burgeoning women in print movement, which sought to create alternative, autonomous communications networks created by and for women.
+Unlike some of her peers in the movement, Grier did not have a college education and worked day jobs as a secretary and bill collector.
+Naiad started in Reno, Nevada and subsequently moved to Kansas City, Missouri and finally Tallahassee, Florida in 1979.

-Their first publication was a novel titled The Latecomer (1974), by Anyda Marchant, written under her pseudonym Sarah Aldridge.
+Naiad's first publication was a novel titled The Latecomer (1974), by Anyda Marchant, written under her pseudonym Sarah Aldridge.
 The cover art came from lesbian artist Tee Corinne.
 Their initial audience came from the mailing list for The Ladder.
 Grier and McBride ran Naiad from Kansas City until 1980 when it relocated to Tallahassee, Florida.
 Both Grier and McBride continued to work other full-time jobs until 1982 when they dedicated all their time to the publishing company.
 Naiad Press went on to become the world's largest publisher of lesbian books.

 Naiad's inventory included mysteries, romances, and science fiction novels.
 The press also reprinted classics of lesbian writing, including Ann Bannon's Beebo Brinker series.
 Naiad also produced non-fiction books.
 Rosemary Curb and Nancy Manahan's Lesbian Nuns: Breaking Silence (1985) was among the most successful.
 Authors represented by Naiad include Valerie Taylor, Katherine V. Forrest, Jane Rule, Sarah Schulman, Barbara Wilson, Lee Lynch, Isabel Miller, Ann Bannon's reprinted Beebo Brinker Chronicles, and Gale Wilhelm.

 By 1994, the company had a staff of 8 and projected sales of $1.8 million US.
 In 1992, Grier and McBride donated Naiad's entire collection to the San Francisco Public Library, which consisted of a tractor trailer full of 14,000 books estimated at $400,000 US.
 What began as a search became a self-described obsession for Grier.
 She worked with Jeannette Howard Foster and Marion Zimmer Bradley in the late 1950s to compile the largest collection of books with lesbian themes in the English language, which they originally called Checklist 1960 and was later published as The Lesbian in Literature.

 Grier and McBride retired in 2005.
 They gradually let their books go out of print before closing Naiad Press' doors.
 The heir to Naiad Press became Bella Books of Ferndale, Michigan.
 Bella Books was founded in 2001 by Kelly Smith, who spent eighteen months working for Naiad in the late 1990s.
 Grier was very supportive of Bella Books, and noted that almost all of the Naiad writers have signed on with Smith.